smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ------
 Set up
 ------
-Once you have these installed, the CLI has a useful command to easily bootstrap projects from `the repository of example smithy projects <https://github.com/smithy-lang/smithy-examples>`_.
+Once you have the prerequisites installed, the Smithy CLI has a useful command to easily bootstrap projects from `the repository of example smithy projects <https://github.com/smithy-lang/smithy-examples>`_.
 Execute the following command to set up the initial project: